Thumb Spica Wrist Brace

 - Easy to adjust and secure loop-and-lock closure

-- Durable, breathable and padded material
+- Made of durable, breathable material and lined with padded lycra material

 - Treats de Quervain’s Syndrome, rheumatoid arthritis, thumb sprains and more